dagrate/dl-offtarget/README.md

 Code Description: <br>
 - *offtarget_createdataset.ipynb* -> create the Bunch of the crispor data used for the experiments
+- *offtarget_models.ipynb* -> all the models used for the experiments
+- *offtarget_experiments.ipynb* -> experiments and results plots

 ## Overleaf Template and Direct Link
 to do